What is a Solar Charge Controller?

 How to Choose the Correct Size for Your Charge Controller

 Choosing the correct size for your charge controller is fairly easy and can be done with a simple formula.
 Because wattage divided by voltage is equal to amps, to find the correct size charge controller, simply divide the wattage of the solar array by the voltage of the battery.
 If you have a 600 watt solar system, divided by a 12 volt battery, that leaves you with a 50 Amp charge controller.
 In sizing any component of your solar system, it is smart to err on the side of caution, so increasing the size to a 60 Amp charge controller is recommended.
-More information about correctly sizing the parts of your solar energy system can be read in our sizing guide.
+More information about correctly sizing the parts of your solar energy system can be read in our sizing guide and solar charge controller guide.

 Are you ready to look into solar charge controllers?